-This Asian-style Sesame Ahi Tuna Steak with Soy Ginger Marinade recipe is rich and meaty with just a hint of spiciness.
+This Asian-style Sesame Ahi Tuna Steak recipe is rich and meaty and made with a ginger-garlic-soy sauce marinade.

 Asian-Style Sesame Ahi Tuna Steak with Soy Ginger Marinade Recipe